CONDITIONS TREATED

 • Social withdrawal

-• Hostility or suspiciousness, extreme reaction to criticism
+• Hostility or suspiciousness, an extreme reaction to criticism

 • Deterioration of personal hygiene